bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 **There are things you should do to ensure maximum safety:**
 {% si_step  Safety instructons%}
 * You should check your drone before and after each flight to make sure it’s working properly and there isn’t any damage.
 * Don’t make contact with a spinning propeller.
 A spinning propeller is hazardous if carelessly handled.
-Avoid sticking your fingers close to them.
+Always avoid getting your fingers close to the propellers.
 * When possible, build, test and configure your drone without its propellers attached.
 * Avoid catching the drone mid-flight or while it’s landing.
 * Always make sure that the path of your drone is clear to avoid any accidents.